marandra/hprfe2/docs/source/getstarted.rst

       ├── ProjectParameters_quiet.json
       └── strain_set.dat

-(only the files relevant to this turorial are shown, there are more auxiliar files in this directories for more complex use.)
+(only the files relevant to this turorial are shown, there are also auxiliar files in these directories for more complex use.)

 We must now run every case.
 In this tutorial, we just enter to each directory and run Kratos: